influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/values-column.md

 ---
 title: Operate on the values column
 description: >
-  This guide includes several different ways to operate on columns: how to find and count unique values, recalculate the _value column, and how to use values to calculate a new column. influxdb/v2.0/tags: [queries]
+  Operate on columns with: how to find and count unique values, recalculate the _value column, and how to use values to calculate a new column. influxdb/v2.0/tags: [queries]
+aliases:
+  - /influxdb/cloud/query-data/common-queries/count_unique_values_for_column/
+  - /influxdb/cloud/query-data/common-queries/recalculate_value_column/
+  - /influxdb/cloud/query-data/common-queries/calculate_new_column/
 menu:
   influxdb_2_0:
-    name: Calculate a new column
+    name: Operate on columns
     parent: Common queries
 weight: 104
 ---